Reparametrization Invariance and Some of the Key Properties of Physical Systems: Conclusions and Discussion

-Following the main motivation on the importance of reparametrization-invariant models, we have studied the meaning and the roles of the parameter $\lambda$ for the simplest reparametrization-invariant system in one-dimension as well as the physically relevant example of the relativistic particle in any dimensions.
-In the process, the extended Hamiltonian formulation was discussed that is a Lorentz-invariant, and in general, naturally leads to the standard Schr\"odinger equation from Quantum Mechanics.
-The superposition principle which is the bedrock of Quantum Mechanics is a natural property of the Hilbert space defined via the Hamiltonian constraint $\boldsymbol{\hat{H}}\Psi=0$.
-From the examples studied one can conclude that the proper-length and the proper-time are uniquely identified as the parameterizations where the corresponding Lagrangian becomes a constant of motion with its value equal to 1.
-In the corresponding extended Hamiltonian formulation, the corresponding extended Hamiltonian $\boldsymbol{H}$ is easily identifiable in the coordinate $t$ parametrization.
-While I have shown and confirmed the corresponding expression for the extended Hamiltonian $\boldsymbol{H}$ in the proper-time parametrization $\tau$, it is not clear how to identify the functional form of $\boldsymbol{H}$ in more general $n$-dimensional systems.
-In the case of the relativistic particle in gravitational field, however, a Hamiltonian that possesses the key properties of non-relativistic system in proper-time parametrization has been studied in the Appendix.
-In general, the connection between the explicit form of the extended Hamiltonian $\boldsymbol{H}$ and the meaning of the parameter $\lambda$ has been illustrated clearly.
-The quantum mechanical equivalent of such systems has been studied and in the coordinate $t$ parametrization, the usual plane wave has been recovered.
-An interesting result has emerged from the study of the system using the extended Hamiltonian $\boldsymbol{H}$ for the proper-time parametrization.
-The wave function now is modulated by a field $\phi(t)$ and in the limit of energy conservation on the macroscopic scale, the energy is forced to be positive in order to have a normalizable wave function.
-In the case of the relativistic particle in a gravitational field, the field $\phi(t)$ has been identified with the relativistic factor $\gamma^{-1}$ which is connected to the norm of the quantum mechanical state and thus has to be positive.
-Furthermore, for a weak time-dependent gravitational field, the energy of the particle receives a factor proportional to the rate of change of the gravitational field.
 This implies the positivity of the rest mass when the field fluctuation can be neglected.
-Similarly, the coordinate distance $q$ recovers the familiar plane wave with conserved momentum at macroscopic scale and in the proper\textendash length parametrization the wave function now is modulated by the field $\phi(q)$ which should have localizable quantum fluctuations in order to be normalizable.
+Similarly, the coordinate distance $q$ recovers the familiar plane wave with conserved momentum at macroscopic scale and in the proper-length parametrization the wave function now is modulated by the field $\phi(q)$, which should have localizable quantum fluctuations in order to be normalizable.
 The normalizability of the wave function requires positivity of the energy and momentum variables while the directionality is now encoded in the phase factor of the quantum mechanical wave-function $\psi$ and its complex conjugated $\psi^{*}$.
-Models based on reparametrization-invariance are likely to have \textit{time reversal as a symmetry} along with the \textit{common arrow of time} due to the positivity of the rest mass of the particles.
-The next step in thes study on the reparametrization-invariant models is to follow the above procedures and to apply them to particles with spin and to compare the results with the Dirac's formalism.
+Models based on reparametrization-invariance are likely to have time reversal as a symmetry along with the common arrow of time due to the positivity of the rest mass of the particles.
+The next steps in this study on the reparametrization-invariant models is to follow the above procedures and to apply them to the relativistic particle in a gravitational field, then to extend particles with spin and to compare the results with the Dirac's formalism, as well as to well-known string theory models.